rotki/rotki/docs/api.rst

           "result": {
               "last_balance_save": 1572345881,
               "connected_eth_nodes": ["nodeX", "nodeY"],
+              "connected_optimism_nodes": ["nodeW", "nodeZ"],
               "last_data_upload_ts": 0
           }
           "message": ""
       }

    :resjson int last_balance_save: The last time (unix timestamp) at which balances were saved in the database.
-   :resjson list connected_eth_nodes: A list of nodes that we are connected to.
+   :resjson list connected_eth_nodes: A list of ethereum nodes that we are connected to.
+   :resjson list connected_optimism_nodes: A list of optimism nodes that we are connected to.
    :statuscode 200: Data were queried successfully.
    :statuscode 409: No user is currently logged in.
    :statuscode 500: Internal rotki error.